-Choosing your wedding photographer is a huge part of that.
+Choosing your wedding photographer is a huge part of your wedding.
 If you’re worried about what to look for in a wedding photographer, this list is here to help you!
-Keep in mind, every decision you make while preparing for your wedding day.
-Every color you pick, every flower you choose, every guest you invite… All of this will should be captured and eternalized by your photographer.
+Keep in mind, every decision you make while preparing for your wedding day is important.
+Every color you pick, every flower you choose, every guest you invite… All of this should be captured and eternalized by your photographer.
 Here are a few things you might want to keep in mind when picking the right photographer for your big day.

 After you find a photographer whose work you are totally in love with, it is time to take the next step: initiate contact!
 During that first phone call or email, see if the photographer is willing to meet you two in person.
 I, myself like to either go for coffee with my potential clients in Winnipeg, Steinbach or Winkler.

 Why?
 It’s simple, do you really want a stranger shooting the most important day of your life?
 I personally don’t like shooting people I don’t know.
 I prefer to know who my clients are and find a way to connect with them.
 It will enable to tell their story better.

 I’ve heard horror stories of friends who like their wedding pictures, but looking at them always reminds them of how rude, or short-tempered, or impatient their photographer was throughout the entire day.